OmenApps/django-directed/README.md

 Graphs in django-directed are constructed with three models (or potentially more in case of extended features).

 - **Graph**: Represents a connected graph of nodes and edges.
 It makes it easy to associate metadata with a particular graph and to run commands and queries limited to a subset of all the Edges and Nodes in the database.
-- **Edge**: Connects Nodes to one another within the graph.
+- **Edge**: Connects Nodes to one another within a particular Graph instance.
 - **Node**: A node can belong to more than one Graph.
 This allows us to represent multi-dimensional or multi-layered graphs.

 django-directed includes model factories for building various types of directed graphs.
+As an example, imagine a project in which you display family trees and also provide a searchable interface for research papers about family trees, where papers can be linked to previous papers that they cite.
+Both of these concepts can be represented by a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and within your project you could create a set of DAG models for the family tree app and another set of DAG models for the academic papers app.

 ## Quickstart